brettpetch/hosted-scripts/README.md

 ## Install
 If you actually want all this stuff, you can grab the repository by doing

+## PSA: DO NOT RUN THE AUTOBRR SCRIPT UNTIL CVE HAS BEEN PATCHED

 ### The Whole Enchilada
 ```bash
 mkdir -p /home/$(whoami)/scripts/